fflewddur/sp/README.md

 1. (Optional) You can edit the generated R script as appropriate.
 By default it will define a type for each CSV column (logical, factor, integer, etc.) and include factor levels.
 For questions that allow multiple responses, logical columns for each response will be generated.

+## Building

+To build sp, run `go build ./cmd/sp` from the root of the repository.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details